Delmond/Navigation/README.md

 - rviz
 - move_base
 - nav_core

-You also have to have a Workspace set up, then you can simple clone this project into the /src folder of your Workspace.
+You also have to have a Workspace set up, then you can simple clone this project into the ` /src ` folder of your Workspace.

 ## Building
-Simply run catkin_make in your workspace.
-Then source the setup file in the /devel folder.
+Simply run catkin_make in your workspace, then source the setup file in the ` /devel ` folder.

 ## Running
-You can run this project by typing ` roslaunch pathplanner CustomCompletePlanner.launch `
+You can run this project by typing ` roslaunch pathplanner CustomCompletePlanner.launch `.

 ## About
-Developed by Muhamed Delalić
+Developed by Muhamed Delalić.

 ## License
 This project is licensed under the terms of the MIT license.